kombiHQ/kombi/README.md

 Kombi is focused on processing data across different applications and libraries, such as during image/video processing, ingesting files, versioning data, (etc).
 This is done by providing tasks which are used to wrap the execution of applications/libraries in a common generic interface that simplifies the process of defining specifications, dealing with file system operations, splitting the processing and, providing interoperability across different applications.

-By using Kombi through declarative definitions, it can speed-up prototyping and simplify the maintainability by reducing the need for writing boilerplate code.
-This can be done through:
+You can use Kombi through declarative definitions that speed-up prototyping and simplify the maintainability by reducing the need for writing boilerplate code:

 <details><summary>YAML</summary>
 <p>